AaronGotlieb/Checkers/README.md

 	1) input (x,y) coordinates of the piece you want to move (not the location you want to move to!)

 	2) type the direction you want to move the pice
 		 4 allowed inputs [topLeft, topRight, botLeft, botRight]

- 	bonus:
+	bonus example:
- 		example ==> if you want to move the red peice at point (0,2) to point (1,3) the input would be '0' (enter/return) '2' (enter/return)  botRight (enter/return)
+		 if you want to move the red peice at point (0,2) to point (1,3) the input would be '0' (enter/return) '2' (enter/return)  botRight (enter/return)

 		 well done!